 However, disputes may arise regarding pending or existing shared parenting time plans.
 When that happens, a shared parenting schedule lawyer, mediator, or counsellor may be able to help resolve the issue.
 If that is not successful, it may be time to go to court.

 A shared parenting time lawyer can file your application for interim parenting time or a change to an existing parenting time schedule and represent you before the judge.

 What are my rights and responsibilities when sharing parenting time in BC?

 If you are involved in a custody dispute, it is important to have a child custody lawyer on your side who knows how to negotiate shared parenting agreements.
 From our offices in Vancouver, the shared parenting schedule lawyers at Spectrum Law Firm have extensive experience representing clients throughout British Columbia.

-To schedule a consultation with a proposed parenting plan lawyer, contact us online or call (778) 452-0221.
+Schedule a consultation with a proposed parenting plan lawyer.

 We also have a dedicated intake form to help you get the ball rolling.
 Our intake team will review your specific case and advise you on the next steps to take as well as what to expect moving forward.